Aciel07/Project-Create-a-Token/README.md

 # Project-Create-a-Token

 ## Description
-This Solidity project implements a simple token system called **Axiel** with the symbol **AXE**.
+This Solidity project implements a simple token system.
 The token contract includes basic functionality for minting and burning tokens, while keeping track of token balances and total supply.

 ### Key Features:
 - **Token Information**: The contract publicly stores details about the token, abbreviation, and the total supply of tokens.